 What is a creatinine blood test?

 Each kidney has millions of tiny blood filtering units called nephrons.
-Nephrons constantly filter blood through a very small group of blood vessels known as glomeruli.
+Nephrons constantly filter blood through a small group of blood vessels known as glomeruli.

 These structures filter waste products, excess water, and other impurities from the blood.
 The toxins are stored in the bladder and are then eliminated during urination.

 Creatinine is one of the substances that the kidneys typically remove from the body.
 Doctors measure the level of creatinine in the blood to monitor kidney function.
 High creatinine levels can indicate that your kidney is damaged and not working correctly.

 Creatinine blood tests are usually done in conjunction with other laboratory tests, including a blood urea nitrogen (NUS) test and a basic metabolic panel (PMB) or a complete metabolic panel (PMC).

 These tests are done during routine physical exams to help diagnose certain diseases and detect any kidney function problems.